 High School: Amassed 84 receptions and 25 touchdowns over final two prep seasons, including 47 catches for 819 yards and 15 touchdowns as a senior … Earned honorable-mention all-state recognition as a senior … Two-time all-county and all-region honoree … Served as team captain for a squad that went 11-2 and claimed region championship during his senior campaign, good for the best finish in school history … Hauled in five passes for 183 yards and three touchdowns, including TD receptions of 84 and 63 yards, in final high-school game, a 49-31 loss to Colquitt County in the 2015 Georgia 6A state quarterfinals … Also recorded 30 tackles and two interceptions for South Forsyth (coach Jeff Arnette) as a senior … Was also a three-year letterwinner in track and field (100-meter, 4×100-meter relay).

-Personal: Full name is Jalen-Michael Omari Camp … Born July 10, 1998 … Son of Richard and Sharlonda Camp … Is one of four siblings – has an older sister and two younger brothers … Father, Richard, played football at West Georgia … Uncle, Ken Camp, played football at Auburn … Did not begin playing football until 10th grade … Also enjoys playing basketball … Majoring in business administration … Member of ACC academic honor roll.
+Personal: Is one of four siblings – has an older sister and two younger brothers … Brother, Jamal, is a redshirt freshman defensive lineman at Georgia Tech … Father, Richard, played football at West Georgia … Uncle, Ken Camp, played football at Auburn … Did not begin playing football until 10th grade … Also enjoys playing basketball … Majoring in history, technology and society … Member of ACC academic honor roll.